Media School team works to make camera equipment more accessible for paralyzed student

-Owsley Jackson and Fugate collaborated with Allen Major, the multimedia lab director at The Media School, to begin adapting equipment to enhance camera accessibility for paraplegic students.
+Owsley Jackson and Fugate collaborated with Allen Major, the technical specialist at The Media School, to begin adapting equipment to enhance camera accessibility for students who are paralyzed.

 “It took a whole team of people to be able to make this happen,” Owsley Jackson said.
 “Allen has led the team on how to get this going, but it had to be cooperative or else it just wouldn’t have worked.”